open-source-lab-DFKI/meco2-phone/README.md

-e-mission phone app
+MECO₂ phone app
 --------------------

-This is the phone component of the e-mission system.
+This is the phone component of the MECO₂ system, based on the original e-mission app.

 Additional Documentation
 ---